 - The awardee will be asked to submit a presentation proposal to the USG Teaching and Learning Conference.
 He/she will receive registration and travel expenses if the presentation is accepted.

 - The winner of the SoTL Award will be nominated for the USG Regents’ Scholarship of Teaching & Learning Awards in the following Academic year.

 All full-time faculty members (tenured, tenure-track, lecturers, and temporary faculty) who have held a teaching position at Georgia Southern University for a minimum of two years may apply for the award.
 Previous award recipients are not eligible to apply for four years after receiving the award.

-Applications open in November and the deadline to submit is in December.
+Applications open in November and the deadline to submit is in early January.
 The award recipient is announced in early February.

 Nomination portfolios for these awards are limited to 12 pages (1” margins, minimum 12-point font).
 All materials need to be combined into a single PDF file.
 Each portfolio must include the following information: